jeffleeismyhero/devise-ios-fork/README.md

 Simple, right?
 As you can see initializer takes two parameters:`type` and `fields`.
 First one is defining how your view controller will act and look.
 If you want to perform log in action, you should pass `DVSRetrieverTypeLogIn`.
 Using it with `DVSAccountRetrieverViewController` will automatically configure proceed button title and tap event to perform log in request.
 For sign up action you can use `DVSRetrieverTypeSignUp` type.

-`fields` is options parameter that defines which parts of view should be.
+`fields` is options parameter that defines which parts of view should be visible.
 For example, if you want to use simple form with only text fields and proceed button as your log in view, you should define `fields` like:

 ```objc
 DVSAccountRetrieverFields logInFields = DVSAccountRetrieverFieldEmailAndPassword | DVSAccountRetrieverFieldProceedButton;
 ```

-If you want to add password remind to form, just use below `fields`:
+If you want to add password remind to form, just use below combination:

 ```objc
 DVSAccountRetrieverFields logInFields = DVSAccountRetrieverFieldEmailAndPassword | DVSAccountRetrieverFieldProceedButton | DVSAccountRetrieverFieldPasswordReminder;
 ```

-In order to handle result of performed action, your class should override `DVSAccountRetrieverViewControllerDelegate` protocol methods:
+In order to handle result of performed action, your class should override two `DVSAccountRetrieverViewControllerDelegate` protocol methods:

 ```objc
 // for success